SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

    The whole paper should be scanned through, and the layout of equations and figures should be checked and corrected if necessary.

+   In particular, the punctuation of equations should be checked and corrected if necessary.

 Proofs